jodhan-techinject/Portfolio-Web/README.md

 # Portfolio
-This is a simple portfolio website using HTML,CSS,Javascript and Bootstrap.
+This is a simple portfolio website using HTML,CSS,Javascript and Bootstrap